emooreatx/EthicaLens/results_format.md

 # EthicaLens Results File Guide

-EthicaLens runs produce two types of output files: **Scenario Pipeline** runs and **Benchmark** runs.
+EthicaLens runs produce two types of output files: **Scenario Pipeline** files and **Benchmark** files.
 Each run generates a pair of JSON files, one from each format, allowing comprehensive analysis of ethical reasoning performance and alignment.

 ## Sample Files